 However, this is where the two processes diverge.

-Facebook Payments is a direct payout system.
+Meta Pay is a direct payout system.
 This means:

 On the other hand, Network for Good is a donor-advised fund (DAF).
 A DAF is a specialized type of philanthropic savings account in which donations are placed, left to accrue interest, and then eventually directed to the nonprofit they’re intended for.
-Because of this, the payout process is slightly different:
+Because of this, the payout process is quite different:

 There are a few different reasons why we recommend this route: